 The central point of this chapter is to highlight the fact that there is a continuum of analysis, stretching from empirical data and information on one end, through hypotheses, models and theories, paradigms into meta-theoretical and finally metaphysical questions on other end of the spectrum.
 It is the role of the theoretical and philosophical psychologists to attend to the latter portion and to examine the interrelations between claims across the various points of the spectrum.
-Many theoretical and philosophical psychologists have traditionally adopted a critical attitude or perspective in relation to mainstream practice, rightfully highlighting problematic assumptions, alternative perspectives, and implicit issues of power and privilege.
-At the same time, another function of theoretical and philosophical psychologists is, as Slife and Williams point out, to analyze the discipline as a whole and offer possible constructive avenues for integrating the field.
-This is the angle with has been advanced here.

 The problem of defining psychology emerged from the absence of an adequate metaphysical system that could effectively answer some of the field's most difficult conceptual problems.
 These include disentangling mentalist versus behaviorist accounts of psychological phenomena, delineating the ways in which persons are both continuous and discontinuous with other animals, and clarifying whether the discipline is primarily a natural science, a social/human science or an applied profession.
 The ToK System is a new metaphysical empirical system that is consistent with developments in modern science and affords theoretical and philosophical psychologists a new tool to view the whole of the discipline.
 From this system, a number of conceptual and meta-theoretical proposals have been developed.
-This chapter ended with a review of CAST as a meta-theoretical integration that can build bridges between different paradigms in psychotherapy.
-As such, the example was provided as to how theoretical and philosophical psychologists might constructively operate from the metaphysical and metatheoretical ends of the spectrum to build systems and integrate the paradigms and allow for more cumulative psychological knowledge.
+This chapter ended with a review of CAST as a metatheoretical integration that can build bridges between different paradigms in psychotherapy.
+As such, the example was provided as to how theoretical and philosophical psychologists might constructively operate from the metaphysical and meta-theoretical ends of the spectrum to build systems and integrate the paradigms and allow for more cumulative psychological knowledge.